 3. Un-Churchy Spirituality

-Awareness and sensitivity to the Divine Spirit within us is the center of the spiritual life.
-We teach our children that the Spirit of Jesus is in our hearts.
-As adults, we expand that simple truth to embrace the ancient practices that awaken us to interior spirituality.
+Access to the Inner Divine is the center of the spiritual life.
+We organize our community, to encourage one another in the ancient practices, that awaken us to that interior spirituality.

 We don’t give much attention to making sure people believe the right stuff.
-More important is that we share the journey together and help one another awaken to the Indwelling Spirit of God.
+Much more important is that we support one another on a life-long quest to awaken to the Inner Voice, the Indwelling Spirit.